drivendataorg/zamba/docs/docs/inputs_outputs.md

 ## What Videos Can I use?

-The `zamba` models were trained using 15 second `.mp4` videos. <!--TODO: noemie's data for depth estimation included .avi videos, does the data used to train zamba still only include .mp4?><!--> Although videos longer than 15 seconds will process without error, we recommend segmenting your videos into 15 second segments for the most accurate results since videos are downsampled to a smaller number of frames during processing.
-This can be done with the `ffmpeg` commandline tool. <!-- TODO: is that still true? did we still only train on 15 second videos?><!--> Here's an example:
+The `zamba` models were trained using 15 second `.mp4` videos.
+Although videos longer than 15 seconds will process without error, we recommend segmenting your videos into 15 second segments for the most accurate results since videos are downsampled to a smaller number of frames during processing.
+This can be done with the `ffmpeg` commandline tool.
+Here's an example:

 ```console
 $ ffmpeg -i input_video.mp4 -c copy -map 0 -segment_time 15 -f segment -reset_timestamps 1 output_video%%03d.mp4